 Is Ensenada Expensive?

 Ensenada is much less expensive than the United States.
 We found that the prices varied widely from restaurant to restaurant.
-As an example, an espresso, for example, generally costs between 35-40 pesos (around $2 USD).
+For example, an espresso, for example, generally costs between 35-40 pesos (around $2 USD).

 Can I Pay with US Dollars in Ensenada?